Data Breach Statistics That Will Make You Think Twice Before Filling Out an Online Form

 One of the largest data breaches of 2018 has dented the reputation of the largest chain of hotels in the world.
 However, when it comes to financial costs, the Marriott hasn’t been ruined by any stretch.
 As it turns out, the company had cyber insurance at the time of the breach.
 The insurance company paid the vast majority of the costs that arose in the first nine months after the incident.

-The total cost of recovery, averaging around $1.17 million, consists of four elements.
+The total cost of recovering lost data, averaging around $1.17 million, consists of four elements.
 According to data breaches statistics, the cost of detection is $250,000, whereas the cost of notifying the affected individuals amounts to $20,000.
 Responding to the threat after it’s discovered costs around $350,000.
 The cost of lost business is, on average, $550,000.

 Notifying affected US users of a security breach in 2018 was a lot more expensive than in the other 12 countries that participated in the research.
 The creation of contact databases, determination of all regulatory requirements, engagement of outside consultants, cost of postal services, email bounce-backs, and inbound communication set-ups all add up to a total of $740,000.
 India was the country with the lowest notification costs: only $20,000.